vmware-archive/streaming-runtimes/streaming-runtime-samples/README.md

 All use-case implementation follows the same folder and file structure.

 ### Folder structure
 Each use-case folder contains two files:

 * `data-generator.yaml` - kubernetes deployment manifest that generates streaming, mockup date for this use case.
   This could mean 1 or more threads continuously pumping new messages to the scenarios' input streams.

-* `streaming-pipeline.yaml` - Streaming-Runtime custom resources (such as `ClusterStream`, `Stream` and `Processor`) used to define the input and output stream as well as the processing queries and UDF references.
+* `streaming-pipeline.yaml` - Streaming-Runtime custom resources (such as `ClusterStream`, `Stream` and `Processor`) used to define the input and output stream as well as the processing queries and Function references.

 ### Run use-case

 Normally to run the use case you would need a K8s instance and installed [Streaming-Runtime operator](../).

 For example with minikube you can install the operator like this: